 Our youngest team member Jesse officially joined Wattle Grove Veterinary Hospital in 2018.
 She has a strong interest in animal behaviour, so you will find her teaching our Puppy Preschool, which is her favourite part of vet nursing.
 Outside of work, Jesse enjoys looking after her mini haven of animals (3 dogs, 3 cats, a guinea pig & blind rabbit) with her partner Nathan.

 Anne is our newest recruit, after a year of work experience with us we couldn't let her go anywhere else.
-As well as having skills in veterinary nursing, she trains in Brazilian Jui Jitsu, so be careful not to get on her bad side.
+As well as having skills in veterinary nursing, she trains in Brazilian Jui Jitsu, so be careful not to get on her bad side (luckily Anne doesn't have a bad side).
 On her days off she enjoys spending time with her two frenchies, Thor and Loki, as well as her cat Mira.